oskarkarol/portfolio/README.md

 # portfolio built using react

-run npm install && npm run start to start a local server http://localhost:3000/